littleosbook/littleosbook/output.md

 When data is transmitted via the serial port, it is placed in buffers, both when receiving and sending data.
 This way, if you send data to the serial port faster than it can send it over the wire, it will be buffered.
-However, if you send too much data too fast, the buffer will be full and then data will be dropped.
-The FIFO queue configuration byte looks like
+However, if you send too much data too fast, the buffer will be full and data will be lost.
+The FIFO queue configuration byte looks like this:

     Bit:     | 7 6 | 5  | 4 | 3   | 2   | 1   | 0 |
     Content: | lvl | bs | r | dma | clt | clr | e |

-The content is
+The contents are:

  Name Description
 ----- ------------